 African Women and the

 Sylvia Owusu Nepaul

-Sylvia Owusu Nepaul is a former nurse, midwife, and administrator who was born in Nottingham.
+Sylvia Owusu Nepaul is a former nurse, midwife, and administrator.
+She was born in Nottingham to Ghanain parents in the '60s.
 In her interview, she discusses living in the Midlands, being fostered, and her memories of the National Front and the rise of fascism in the UK.
 Sylvia also reflects on the greatest challenges and highlights of her NHS career.

 "When we went to school, myself and my brother were the only black children there.
 Going to school, was difficult, it was difficult.
 I think we came from a generation where our parents were taught to do as they were told and so they were kind of trying to instil that into us.
 So even if we felt that we were being hard done by, by the teachers and all the children, we just ‘put up and shut up’ so to speak.
 There was a lot of kids running around the school, calling us the N-word, and ‘Blackistani’ – I’d never heard of that one before.
 But there was one kid that called us that all the time.
 They used to chase us around the playground.
 It wasn’t nice.
 Even when we went to secondary school, I think there was about 4 or 5 of us there, even though Nottingham was becoming a little bit more cosmopolitan.
 We went to a Catholic school so there wasn’t really many black people there."

 "It was very difficult times looking back on it because the teachers and the other children didn’t know how to adapt to us."